michalmasrna1/sca25519/README.md

+# Introduction

+This is the fork of the sca25519 library used for the (unpublished as of Dec 2025) Master's thesis titled "Simulation-based fault-injection evaluation methodology for cryptolibraries".
+The original README follows.

 # The sca25519 library ("SCA-secure ECC in software – mission impossible?")

 This repository accompanies the paper **SCA-secure ECC in software – mission impossible?** available at